natalieagus/50002/docs/Labs/lab4-part2.md

 These buffers are then synchronized to a specific region in `memory_unit` so that your Beta CPU can access its values.

 ## The Motherboard
-In practice, a motherboard is the main printed circuit board in general-purpose computers It holds and allows communication between many of the crucial components of a system: the CPU, the memory unit, and provides **connectors** for peripheral (I/O) devices.
+In practice, a motherboard is the main printed circuit board in general-purpose computers.
+It holds and allows communication between many of the crucial components of a system: the CPU, the memory unit, and provides **connectors** for peripheral (I/O) devices.

 The module `motherboard.luc` is where we instantiate our major hardware components:
 1. The Beta CPU